Hecate946/Neutra/README.md

 change: Change the bot's specifications.

-config: Change a config.json value.

 leaveserver: Have the bot leave a server.

 ownerlock: Owner-lock the bot.

-remadmin: Remove a bot admin.

-remowner: Remove a user from my owner list.

 toggle: Toggle disabling a command.